RohanVDvivedi/Serc/README.md

 * /pyt/*.temp are the several templates for building the switch case routing logic (source and header files)(controller.h and distributer.c files)

 #### Template application
-* Template application as an illustration to use serc framework can be found [here](https://github.com/RohanVDvivedi/serc_template_application)
+* Template application as an illustration to use Serc framework can be found [here](https://github.com/RohanVDvivedi/serc_template_application)

 #### Dependencies
-##### Certain libraries must be installed before you can start using serc
+##### Certain libraries must be installed before you can start using Serc
-* cutlery
+* Cutlery
 * BoomPar
 * ConnMan
 * ReaderWriterLock